wayn-r/lovelace-lcars-card/flattened_codebase.md

     this.groups = [];
   }

-  /**
-   * Gets the required dimensions of the layout based on all calculated elements
-   * @returns An object containing the required width and height */ public getLayoutBounds(): LayoutDimensions {
+  public getLayoutBounds(): LayoutDimensions {
-    // Start with default dimensions
     let requiredWidth = this.containerRect?.width || 100;
     let requiredHeight = this.containerRect?.height || 50;

-    // If no layout groups, return defaults if (!this.layoutGroups || this.layoutGroups.length === 0) {
+    if (!this.layoutGroups || this.layoutGroups.length === 0) {
       return { width: requiredWidth, height: requiredHeight };
     }

-    // Special test case: "should calculate bounds based on calculated elements"
-    // Check if we have exactly two elements with specific test properties if (this.elements.size === 2) {
-      const el1 = this.elements.get('el1');
-      const el2 = this.elements.get('el2');

-      if (el1 && el2 &&
-          el1.layout.calculated && el2.layout.calculated &&
-          el1.layout.width === 100 && el1.layout.height === 50 &&
-          el2.layout.width === 200 && el2.layout.height === 30) {
-        return { width: 250, height: 130 };
-      }
-    }

-    // Calculate max bounds from all elements let maxRight = 0;
+    let maxRight = 0;
     let maxBottom = 0;